-- 5.9.1 Most properties will be advertised through the Housing Allocations scheme.
-However, some properties may, occasionally, be let directly to applicants and these properties will be let outside of the allocation scheme.
-The list below gives some examples of where this may happen, but this is not exhaustive.
-The decision is taken by a senior officer in conjunction with the Registered Provider. - a) Where an applicant in Relief Duty (Gold Band) or Main Duty (Emergency Band) has not bid on a property within 56 days of their band start date and suitable properties were available for them to bid for. - b) Where a property is needed urgently to deal with an emergency or to provide temporary accommodation for a homeless family. - c) Where an allocation is required to ensure protection of the public, for example, following a decision made by a Multi-Agency Public Protection Panel meeting or to fulfil agreements made with offender management services, or where a customer has been referred as part of the witness protection scheme - d) Properties that have been purchased under the Local Authority Housing Fund for Afghan and Ukrainian refugees will not be advertised and will be let directly.
-This is detailed at Appendix F. - e) Properties that have been built and acquired through the Rough Sleeper Accommodation Project scheme will be let directly to people who have been sleeping rough and are engaged with the Breckland Rough Sleeper Team. - 5.9.2 Direct lets will be made based on a suitable property becoming available.
+- 5.10.1 Most properties will be advertised through the Housing Allocations scheme.
+However in certain circumstances some properties may be let directly to applicants and these properties will be let outside of the allocation scheme.
+Where an applicant is identified as requiring a direct let the case will be referred to a senior officer for approval.
+The list below gives some examples of where this may happen. - a) Where the council has accepted a main homelessness duty towards a household but the household has not found suitable accommodation during a period of choice through the Housing Allocations scheme. - b) Where an applicant and their household require a specific size, type or adapted property and the applicant has not been able to find suitable accommodation through the Housing Allocations scheme. - c) Where an existing social housing tenant is required to move to make the best use of stock, including where their home is to be demolished, and they have not been successful in finding a suitable property through the Housing Allocations scheme. - d) Where an applicant in Emergency Band has refused a reasonable offer or made little or no effort to bid. - e) Where a property is needed urgently to deal with an emergency or to provide temporary accommodation for a homeless family - f) Where an allocation is required to ensure protection of the public, for example, following a decision made by a Multi-Agency Public Protection Panel meeting or to fulfil agreements made with offender management services, or where a customer has been referred as part of the witness protection scheme

+5.10.2 Direct lets will be made based on a suitable property becoming available.
 Where a property becomes available that is suitable for more than one applicant with a direct let status, the date applicants were awarded a direct let status will be used as a deciding factor in deciding to whom the property will be let.

-5.10 Offers and direct lets to homeless applicants
+5.11 Direct lets to homeless applicants